--heat a stock pot to medium and add 1 tbsp butter. add the onion and garlic until a bit soft. add the potato with salt and pepper and cook about 1 minute. add the broth and bring to a boil. turn down heat and simmer until potatoes are almost cooked.
+-heat a stock pot to medium and add 1 tbsp butter. add the onion until soft and then until fragrant. add the potato with salt and pepper and cook about 1 minute. add the broth and bring to a boil. turn down the heat and simmer until potatoes are almost cooked, about 15 minutes.

--meanwhile heat a skillet to medium and add 1 tbsp butter. add the sorrel until wilted, it will turn a muddy green. turn off heat and add the sorrel to the soup. continue simmering.
+-meanwhile heat a skillet and add 1 tbsp butter. add the sorrel until wilted, it will turn a muddy green. turn off heat and add the sorrel to the soup. continue simmering.

-– mix the sour cream with flour in a bowl and add about 1/4 cup of broth to the mixture slowly to blend. add it back to the soup (this helps break the sour cream a bit so it’s not chunky). simmer a bit, make sure potatoes are cooked.
+– mix the sour cream with flour in a bowl and add about 1/4 cup of broth slowly until combined. add it back to the simmering soup. simmer a bit more, until the potatoes are cooked.

--add pieces of hard boiled egg into the soup and top with herbs if desired. season to taste.
+-serve with pieces of hard boiled egg and chopped herbs. season to taste.